shynnobi/vpf-todo-app/DEVELOPMENT_PLAN_PROMPT.md

 6. Clearly marked milestones with version tags for each functional increment
 7. Checkbox format for progress tracking ([  ])

-The plan should begin with an Epic Definition & Roadmapping phase that includes:
+Structure the implementation phases to deliver complete user functionality:

-- User stories in "As a user, I want to..., So that..." format
+0. Epic Definition & Roadmapping
-- User flow diagrams using Mermaid.js syntax (```mermaid flowchart TD```)
+   - Define user stories in "As a user, I want to..., So that..." format
-- MVP scope definition and feature prioritization
+   - Create user flow diagrams using Mermaid.js syntax
-- Technical constraints and requirements documentation
+   - Define MVP scope and feature prioritization

-Then structure the main implementation phases to deliver complete user functionality:
+   - Identify technical constraints and requirements

 1. MVP Foundation & Core Functionality
    - Minimal data model with only essential entities and attributes